-Have you often wondered what sun spots are?
-Sunspots, also known as age spots, are due entirely from repeated sun exposure.
-Through repeated ultraviolet light exposure, pigment cells are stimulated to increase the production of melanin, which causes increased pigmentation of the skin, including sun spots.
-While increased melanin production serves a protective measure, to prevent our skin from burning, it has the unfortunate side effect of creating new sun spots, brown spots, and dark spots on the face and body.
+Throughout out lives, we are frequently overexposed to the sun’s rays.
+Going outside without protective layers of clothing or sunscreen can leave our skin exposed to UV radiation, which, over time, can cause spots to form on our skin.
+These sunspots, also known as age spots, are flat, brown spots that form on the parts of the body that are most frequently hit by direct sunlight, including the face, shoulders, arms, and hands.
+Through repeated ultraviolet light exposure, pigment cells are stimulated to increase the production of melanin, which causes increased pigmentation of the skin, leading to the formation of sunspots.
+While increased melanin production serves as a protective measure, to prevent our skin from burning, it has the unfortunate side effect of creating new sunspots, brown spots, and dark spots on the face and body.

-If you are tired of facial or body discoloration, sun spots, or age spots, Dr. Green is here to help remove these unwanted dark spots and help protect your skin from future hyperpigmentation.
-By creating a customized treatment plan for you, and incorporating the best skincare, broad spectrum sunscreen, Dr. Green will help you maintain even, beautiful, clear skin.
+Dr. Green is an expert in treating sunspots, discoloration, and other disorders of hyperpigmentation in her private NYC Upper East Side office.
+A board certified dermatologist, Dr. Green is uniquely skilled at removing sunspots and facial pigmentation and is always on the cutting edge of safe and effective treatments.
+If you are tired of facial or body discoloration, sunspots, or age spots, Dr. Green is here to help remove these unwanted dark spots and help protect your skin from future hyperpigmentation.
+By creating a customized treatment plan for you, and incorporating the best treatments, skincare and broad spectrum sunscreen, Dr. Green will help you obtain and maintain even, beautiful, clear skin.

 45-54 year old woman treated with age spots treatment